siran/preferredframe/shared-notes.md

 ### questions
 * why does a changing speed of light is experienced as a (gravitational) force?

+is this the right question? or perhaps a change in the speed of light is experienced as matter as a way to keep energy constant.

 moving away from a gravitational source, it's gravitational energy density diminishes and light speed increases.

 a daily change in the maximum amplitude of the average of rotations (Fig 6 of [^daily]) means light is changing speed by 30%.